-Nat also represents clients in all types of commercial and business law disputes, including cases involving claims of violations of non-competition and non-solicitation agreements, misappropriation of trade secrets, copyright infringement, defamation, breach-of-contract, and tortious interference with contract issues.
+Nat also represents clients in commercial and business law disputes, including claims of violations of non-competition and non-solicitation agreements, misappropriation of trade secrets, copyright infringement, defamation, breach-of-contract, and tortious interference with contract.
 Nat has represented businesses and individuals in numerous temporary restraining order and preliminary injunction hearings arising out of commercial disputes.

 - Defended private educational institution in a two week jury trial in the Circuit Court for Montgomery County, Maryland arising out of claims of unlawful retaliation brought by a former executive.

 - Served as lead counsel in a three-day hearing before the American Arbitration Association, defending a nonprofit against claims of defamation and breach of contract brought by a former executive.